 Regardless of whether you are paid or not with the numerous advantages of serving on a board that I mentioned earlier, a Charity board may be the right fit for you.

-So, I provide you with these figures as a guide rather than a hard and fast list of what you might earn.
-I take this approach because the figures below should be used to inform you in your decision making, to help you know when you are getting ‘low balled’ and to help you better understand the potential return on your time investment.
+For all the reasons noted above, I provide you with these figures as a guide rather than a hard and fast list of what you might earn.
+I take this approach in the hope that what I have provided can be used to inform you in your decision making, to help you know when you are getting ‘low balled’ and to help you better understand the potential return on your time investment.

 About the Author